tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 **Observation 2**
 - Both errors are maximised when K = 40.
 	- All testing sample will be predicted as the same label, why?
++ This is an **underfitting** issue
+	+ Easy to address by just increasing model complexity
++ Insights
+	+ Model selection is non-trivial
+	+ We need to use **testing error** as performance indicator to guide model selection for the generalization capability.